Great Sand Dunes Guide: Everything You Need to Know

 Off Road on the Medano Primitive Road

 The road is also a great place to go mountain biking or fat tire biking if you have your bike with you on your trip.
 If you would like to explore the road, but don’t have a bike or 4×4 vehicle, you can always book a tour with nearby Pathfinders 4X4.
-Keep in mind, as of 2021 they only offer tours of the Medano Road as part of larger tours of the area.
+Keep in mind, as of 2021, they only offer tours of the Medano Road as part of larger tours of the area.
 For more information on the Medano Road, including vehicle and bicycle requirements and regulations, please refer to the Great Sand Dunes National Park page on the Medano Road.

-Take a Horseback Ride Thru the Dunes
+Take a Horseback Ride Through the Dunes

 Great Sand Dunes Guide - Great Sand Dunes National Park

 Another really great way to experience the beauty of the Great Sand Dunes National Park is on horseback.
 If you love to ride horses, then you will love having that experience in this beautiful park.
-For travelers who have their own horses, you will need to familiarize yourself with the areas that are off limits to horses before visiting the park.
+For travelers who have their own horses, you will need to familiarize yourself with the areas that are off-limits to horses before visiting the park.
 Before you arrive, I would review the park’s Map of Areas Closed to Horse Use.
 I would also strongly suggest reading the park’s rules and regulations on horse and pack animal use before setting off to ensure you are in compliance.

 See the Ranger Program at the Amphitheatre